bit-docs/bit-docs-website/docs/bit-docs/plugins.md

 }
 ```

-Indeed, this object will be passed as an argument to a hook function and used to install this plugin on the front-end (more on this later).
+Indeed, this object will be passed as an argument to a hook function, and used to install this plugin on the front-end.

-Next, the `register` function of `bitDocs` is called (where `bitDocs` is an argument passed in by the `bit-docs` system at runtime):
+Next, the `register` function of `bitDocs` is called (`bitDocs` is an argument passed in by `bit-docs` at runtime):

 ```js
     bitDocs.register("html", {